 - Ofsted could deny the ‘outstanding’ rating to schools whose own social composition is significantly more affluent than that of its neighbourhood.

-- Ofsted should be more willing to award a higher grade to Quality of Teaching and Leadership & Management than Achievement in areas of high deprivation.
+- Ofsted should be more willing to award a higher grade to Quality of Teaching and Leadership & Management than Outcomes in areas of high deprivation.
 This would recognise the additional challenge of securing excellent outcomes from less affluent students*.

 - Ofsted could pay more attention to a school’s direction of travel, recognising that it takes time to turn around a school in challenging circumstances.
 See this article by Geoff Barton on the failure of Ofsted to recognise the fragility of some schools or take a school’s trajectory into account when reaching its judgement.